Gary Sutherland

 During Sutherland’s major league career, he played 717 games as a second baseman and 164 games as a shortstop.
 Sutherland compiled a .243 batting average, but became known for his finesse in turning the double play.
 Sutherland led all National League (NL) second basemen with 110 double plays turned during the 1969 season.
 In 1969, he also scored the first run in franchise history for the Montreal Expos and recorded the first putout in a regular season MLB game ever played in Canada.
-Sutherland's career included stints with the Philadelphia Phillies (1966–1968), Montreal Expos (1969–71), Houston Astros (1972–1973), Detroit Tigers (1974–1976), Milwaukee Brewers (1976), San Diego Padres (1977), and St. Louis Cardinals (1978).
+Sutherland's career included stints with the Philadelphia Phillies (1966–68), Montreal Expos (1969–71), Houston Astros (1972–73), Detroit Tigers (1974–76), Milwaukee Brewers (1976), San Diego Padres (1977), and St. Louis Cardinals (1978).

-Early years
+Early life

-Sutherland was born in Glendale, California, in 1944.
+Sutherland was born in Glendale, California on September 27, 1944.
 His father, Ralph Sutherland, was a left-handed pitcher in minor league baseball in the 1930s and 1940s.
 His older brother, Darrell Sutherland, was a right-handed pitcher for the New York Mets from 1964 to 1966.

 Sutherland attended Glendale High School and the University of Southern California.
 He played college baseball and was selected as an All-American while playing for the USC Trojans baseball team under head coach Rod Dedeaux.
 Sutherland represented the United States in baseball at the 1964 Summer Olympics as a demonstration sport in Tokyo.